mxber2022/EBC_BARCELONA_XDC/README.md

 ## Usage

-Bino offers a range of commands to access its features.
-You can use these commands within a chat with the bot:
+Bino offers a range of options to access its features.
+You can use these options within a chat with the bot:

-- `/createwallet`: Create a new XDC wallet.
+- `Generate Wallet`: Create a new XDC wallet.
-- `/mintnft`: Mint a new NFT.
-- `/tip`: Send XDC tokens to other users.
+- `TIP`: Send XDC tokens to other users.
-- `/balance`: Check your XDC account balance.
+- `AccountBalance`: Check your XDC account balance.
+- `NFT Holdings`: Check your XDC account NFT holdings.
-- `/alerts`: Configure trading alerts and receive real-time updates.
+- `Trading Alert'`: Configure trading alerts and receive real-time updates.
+- `NFT Minting`: Mint a new NFT.

 For more detailed information on how to use each command, you can interact with the bot directly, and it will provide you with step-by-step instructions.